The Top 10 Technological Processes for Sheet Metal Fabrication

 Design and draw drawings of sheet metal parts

-Also known as a three-view drawing, its purpose is to represent the structure of sheet metal parts through a drawing.
+Also known as orthographic projection or multiview drawing, its purpose is to accurately represent the three-dimensional structure of sheet metal parts through a set of two-dimensional drawings.
+Typically, this includes three principal views:

 Draw the expansion diagram